What to see in Harajuku in Tokyo? Is it worth visiting Harajuku? Why is Harajuku so Famous?

 If you like to explore other beautiful shrines in Japan, we highly recommend a visit of Nikko.
 It can be visited on a day trip from Tokyo.
 There you will find TOSHOGU, considered THE most beautiful temple in Japan!
 And we totally agree with that statement!

-WHAT TO DO IN HARAJUKU?
+BEST THINGS TO DO IN HARAJUKU

 1. Start your visit with one of Harajuku’s main attractions: Takeshita Dori